tralpha/cs-courses-notes/README.md

-# ML Courses notes
+# CS Courses Notes
-Contains information, notes, and personal opinion on a couple of courses (both at Undergraduage and Graduate levels) I took while studying to improve my Machine Learning and Software Engineering Skills.
+Contains information, notes, and personal opinion on a couple of courses (both at Undergraduage and Graduate levels) I took while studying to improve my Machine Learning and Software Engineering Skills, as well as my Computer Science Knowledge.
-I arranged the courses by the offering university.
+I arranged the courses by the offering university first, then by offering MOOC.
 ## Stanford University
 I took a couple of courses from Stanford, especially right at the beginning of my training.
 They include:
 1. [Statistical Learning](https://lagunita.stanford.edu/courses/HumanitiesScience/StatLearning/Winter2014/courseware/d9820868fd3642f19ee45e273e3dfafa/).